Physiotherapy for Headaches

 What is physiotherapy for headaches?

-Seeing a physiotherapist at Yellow Gazebo is an excellent way to approach a proper diagnosis of your symptoms and getting a treatment plan started.
+Seeing a physiotherapist at Yellow Gazebo is an excellent way to approach a proper diagnosis of your symptoms, and to get a treatment plan started.
 Some of the ways your physiotherapist might be able to help you with your headaches include:

 - Improving your posture